 Paint Coverage Calculator

-Calculate exactly how many litres of paint you need for any room or surface, including doors and windows.
+Estimate how many litres of paint you may need for walls and ceilings, including coats, windows, doors, and a waste allowance.

 Each window subtracts ~1.4m2